rbind/robjhyndman.com/content/hyndsight/2015-04-09-paperpile.markdown

 One of the first things I tell my new research students is to use a reference management system to help them keep track of the papers they read, and to assist in creating bib files for their bibliography.
 Most of them use [Mendeley](https://www.mendeley.com/), one or two use [Zotero](https://www.zotero.org/).
 Both do a good job and both are free.

 I use neither.
-I did use Mendeley for several years (and [blogged about it](http://robjhyndman.com/hyndsight/mendeley/) a few years ago), but it became slower and slower to sync as my reference collection grew.
+I did use Mendeley for several years, but it became slower and slower to sync as my reference collection grew.
 Eventually it simply couldn't handle the load.
 I have over 11,000 papers in my collection of papers, and I was spending several minutes every day waiting for Mendeley just to update the database.

 Then I came across [**Paperpile**](https://paperpile.com/), which is not so well known as some of its competitors, but it is truly awesome.
 I've now been using it for over a year, and I have grown to depend on it every day to keep track of all the papers I read, and to create my bib files.<!-- more -->